Welcome to this guide on how to start a lifestyle blog!

 As soon as you created your blog, you’re going to need a theme.
 WordPress has some free themes that you can use, but you can also buy your own theme if you’re not satisfied with those.
-Creative Market is great to find a theme for your blog, I always find the most beautiful themes there.
+Creative Market and Etsy are great to find a theme for your blog, I always find the most beautiful themes there.

 One thing you must be aware of when choosing your blog theme, is that the appearance of your blog matters… A lot.
 Writing great blog posts don’t make everything, your readers will also be (un)attracted by your blog’s visual.